WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Versions that might not be supported are below iOS 12, iPadOS 13 and macOS 11.

+iOS Betas are not compatible as they will eventually become revoked within a 7 day period.

 ## Part [1/4] Installing the WhySooooFurious DNS Blocker
 1. Go down to [Downloads](#downloads) and click on the WhySooooFurious DNS Blocker, allow the download and close the prompt
 2. Now, open settings and go to General > VPN & Device Management